 Of course, Komodo Platform does not advocate for attacking blockchain projects.
 The point is that many, if not most, Proof-of-Work blockchains are vulnerable to attack.

-There have been a number of successful 51% attacks thus far in 2018.
-Here is a list of some of the attacks that have occurred:
+There were a number of successful 51% attacks in 2018 and the trend is continuing in 2019.
+Here is a list of the attacks that have occurred:

 - April 4, 2018: Verge (XVG) 51% attacked for a loss of ~$1.1 Million.

 - May 14, 2018: Monacoin (MONA) 51% attacked for a loss of ~$90,000.